markushinz/socket-gateway/README.md

 *Optional*: Provide an environment variable `NODE_EXTRA_CA_CERTS` to extend the well known "root" CAs for your private APIs.

-Check `config.js` on how to change further (environment) variables.

 Finally, set the URL of the outer layer as an environment variable `OUTER_LAYER`.

 ## Gateway